1. False alarms — fatal to any monitoring

 Some servers are restarted on a regular basis — either to apply patches or simply because they are supposed to be.
 You can avoid false alarms at these times in two ways:

-In the Checkmk Enterprise Editions there are regular scheduled downtimes for this purpose that you can set for any affected hosts.
+In the commercial editions there are regular scheduled downtimes for this purpose that you can set for any affected hosts.

-Tip: An alternative to creating downtimes for hosts, which we have already described in the chapter on scheduled downtimes, is the Recurring downtimes for hosts rule set in the Enterprise Editions.
+Tip: An alternative to creating downtimes for hosts, which we have already described in the chapter on scheduled downtimes, is the Recurring downtimes for hosts rule set in the commercial editions.
 This has the great advantage that hosts that are added to the monitoring later automatically receive these scheduled downtimes.

 8. Ignoring switched-off hosts

 You can tell Checkmk that it is perfectly OK for a host to be powered off.
-To do this, find the Host check command rule set and set its value to Always assume host to be up:
+To do this, find the Host check command rule set, create a new rule, and set its value to Always assume host to be up:

 Now, all printers will always be displayed as UP — no matter what their actual status is.